MikeTrizna/USNMBirdDNABarcoding2017/README.md

 * Maximum Likelihood Tree was created using [FastTree](http://www.microbesonline.org/fasttree/) version 2.1.8.

 ### Executing Jupyter Notebooks
 The .ipynb files are Jupyter notebooks, which can be downloaded and executed if you have Python and Jupyter installed on your computer.
-There are also a few required Python libraries, and you can install these by running: pip install requirements.txt
+There are also a few required Python libraries.

 ### Python libraries used
 * [Ete3](http://etetoolkit.org/) was used to annotate and visualize trees produced by FastTree
 * [Pandas](http://pandas.pydata.org/) was used to read in distance files and calculate species distance summaries